shalivan/shalivan.github.io/_posts/PSY/93-01-Cognition.md

 hallo efect .
 1 slowo splywa na wydzwiek

-what u see is what there is
+what u see is what there is.

 ## 8 how judgement happened